Character page for the film The Accountant.

 - Only Friend: He is the only person who's shown to have gained complete trust of Wolff.
 His death at the hands of the Gambino family made Wolff go on a Roaring Rampage of Revenge against them.

 Played by: Alison Wright, Izzy Fenech (as a young child)

 The mysterious woman who finds missions for Christian Wolff.
 She's only heard on the phone... for most of the film, that is.

 - Deadpan Snarker: Justine has a very lively sensibility, despite suffering from lifelong mutism from childhood into adulthood.Justine: (when Christian calls) Hello Dreamboat.

 - Disability Superpower: As part of being Christian's mission control she is able to surf the internet to find buyers for rare paintings and retrieve files for the next mission or assignment.
-She does all this with a super-computer from her bedroom in the autism residential home her therapist father runs with large donations from Christian.
+She's actually a low functioning autistic, and does all this with a high-end computer workstation from her bedroom in the autism residential home her therapist father runs with large donations from Christian.

 - Mission Control: To Christian.